darklab8/blog/blog/articles/article_detailed/article_lts_software/article.md

 ## Conclusion.

 Those are all qualities for long term maintained projects with big gaps between development active phases.
 If u will follow some of them for active projects, u will still have achieved decreased toll for maintanance and magntitudes faster new developer onboardings.
-Not all of those qualities benefit every situation though, as they were written with keeping in mind long term maintained software by extremely small amount of developers.
+Not all of those qualities benefit every situation though, as they were written with keeping in mind long term maintained software with extremely big gaps between its development active phases!